tsmango/tsmango.github.com/_includes/introduction.markdown

 analysis and alerting service named [Swell](http://heyswell.com), and a download card service named [Card Included](http://cardincluded.com).

-Additionally, after four years of organizing the [Rails Rumble](http://railsrumble.com), I co-founded [RumbleX](http://rumblex.com), where we continue to build and run the biggest online hackathons in the world, including future iterations of the Rails Rumble, Node Knockout, and many more.
+Additionally, after four years of organizing the Rails Rumble (now [Ruby Rampage](http://railsrumble.com)), I co-founded [RumbleX](http://rumblex.com), where we continue to build and run the biggest online hackathons in the world, including future iterations of the Rails Rumble, Node Knockout, Angular Attack, and more.

 Although the majority of my work isn't open source, I do have a few projects on [GitHub](http://github.com/tsmango).